thilakragav/Autoomated-news-teller/README.md

 ## Contributing

 If you would like to contribute to this project, feel free to fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License.

----

-Feel free to modify any part of this README to better suit your project's specifics or your preferences!